 Cognitive testing over the Internet must be performed in controlled environments

 Until fairly recently, all cognitive ability testing was done by professionals in their offices.
 It usually went without saying that the person being tested was not distracted, interrupted, or coached by anyone during testing.
-Recently, the internet has created the possibility of testing people wherever they are.
-There are a variety of computer-assisted test procedures that claim to be valid substitutes for direct, in-person professional testing.
+Recently, the Internet has created the possibility of testing people wherever they are and recently a variety of computer-assisted test procedures have claimed to be valid substitutes for in-person testing in a controlled environment.

-Not all computer-assisted testing is equivalent.
-Internet-based tests are now technologically feasible due to advancements in the speed, power and usability of the web, but although the Internet may appear to give the advantage of availability and ease of access — especially to physically disabled people — the reliability of Internet test results is markedly affected by two detrimental human factors: distractions and coaching.
+Even though the Internet may appear to give the advantage of availability and ease of access — especially to physically disabled or home-bound people — the validity and reliability of Internet-based tests is markedly compromised by two unavoidable human factors: distractions and coaching.

-The person setting up the test over the Internet is often the child of the person being tested, and less frequently the spouse.
+The person setting up the tests is usually the child or spouse of the person being tested.
 Typically this means testing is being done at home.
 There may be grandchildren running around.
 The television may be on in the background.
-The person being tested may be distracted by any number of things, or may simply leave the test to use the bathroom.
-Of particular concern is that the child or spouse often cannot resist helping in ways that distort the reliability of the results.
-For all these reasons, tests performed outside of a controlled environment, or without the assistance and supervision of a neutral test administrator, have to be considered invalid.
+The person being tested may be distracted by any number of things, or might simply leave the test to use the bathroom.
+Of particular concern is that in seeing a parent struggle with the assessment, the child or spouse often cannot resist helping in ways that distort the results.
+For all these reasons, tests performed outside of a controlled environment have to be considered invalid.

-When a patient is impaired to the degree that this person was on his first test session, Screen, Inc. recommends re-testing every 3 months.
-In the third session (August 27, 2014) this patient’s results were so distinctly different from the first two sessions, that the Screen, Inc. report writer called the testing facility (the doctor’s office) and asked if there had been anything different about the testing environment for that session.
+When the patient is as impaired as this person was — as shown on his first test — Screen, Inc. recommends re-testing every 3 months.
+In the third test (August 27, 2014) this patient’s results were so distinctly different from the first two sessions that the Screen, Inc. report writer called the testing facility and asked if there had been anything different about the testing environment for that session.
 The support staff member said, “No. Well… his wife was in the testing room with him this time”.
 A re-testing was requested, with instructions to make sure that no test-taking assistance was possible.
 The results in the fourth session returned to the expected range.